mateogon/ibex-tools/readme.md

 # Ibex Optimization Benchmark Automation

 This project automates the running and benchmarking of optimization tasks using the Ibex library's `ibexopt` tool.
-The project includes two main scripts: `run.py`, which orchestrates the running of the optimization tasks, and `parse_results.py`, a script which processes the output of the tasks to extract relevant statistics.
+The project includes three main scripts: `run.py`, which orchestrates the running of the optimization tasks, `parse_results.py`, a script which processes the output of the tasks to extract relevant statistics, and `generate_results_csv.py`, a script that generates a combined CSV file containing the results of different test cases and their respective improvements over a baseline.

 ## Requirements